Holiday Park (find out more here)

 Wray Castle, a neo-Gothic structure from the 1800s, sits on the northwestern shore of the lake, only a few miles south of Ambleside and with a dedicated jetty for boat access from Brockhole or Ambleside.
 Complete with turrets and towers, the castle's church-like interiors and panoramic views are a real treat for tourists.
 Tours run daily through the castle, where its history can be explored further, and the grounds are worth a short walk or a picnic.

 Another attraction that allows you to step back in time is the Lakeside and Haverthwaite Railway.
 Departing from Lakeside Pier, which is not far from the park, this historic railway carries steam locomotives along the lake's eastern shore, allowing passengers to marvel at the natural beauty of Lake Windermere and the surrounding peaks.
 The ideal day out at Lakeside and Haverthwaite would begin at the Station Tea Room, which serves a healthy dose of nostalgia alongside its varied, home-cooked menu, and uses local produce from local suppliers.
-The tea room is open 7 days a week during main season, and serves a Winter Warmer menu for the locals during the winter months.
+The tea room is open 7 days a week during the main season and serves a Winter Warmer menu for the locals during the winter months.

-Hill of Oaks
+Hill of Oaks Caravan & Lodge Park

 Lake Road